Lost-Outpost/Telsera/README.md

 </details>

-I will be upfront with you: I do not know much about computer specs.
-What I do know is this will not require a 4060 series computer to run!

 ## Community

 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/telsera/issues) section of the Telsera GitHub.